xray-forge/stalker-xrf-engine/README.md

 ## ️️🏗️ Debugging game

-After following steps you will be able to attach debugger to lua/c++ code:
+To attach a debugger to Lua/C++ code, follow these steps:

-- Download visual studio
+- Download Visual Studio
-- Install [LUA debug](https://github.com/WheretIB/LuaDkmDebugger) extension for visual studio (fixes [A](https://github.com/WheretIB/LuaDkmDebugger/pull/25) + [B](https://github.com/WheretIB/LuaDkmDebugger/pull/26) required)
+- Install the [LUA debug](https://github.com/WheretIB/LuaDkmDebugger) extension for Visual Studio. (fixes [A](https://github.com/WheretIB/LuaDkmDebugger/pull/25) + [B](https://github.com/WheretIB/LuaDkmDebugger/pull/26) required)
-- Setup engine project, follow [OpenXray](https://github.com/OpenXRay/xray-16/wiki/%5BEN%5D-How-to-build-and-setup-on-Windows) instructions
+- Set up the engine project by following the OpenXray instructions
-- Link game (npm run link) and target folder of xrts
+- Link the game by running npm run link and targeting the folder of xrts
-- Run game in debug mode directly from visual studio
+- Run the game in debug/release mode directly from Visual Studio

-Note: attach breakpoint and observe transpiled LUA code.
-There is no way to debug typescript directly.
+Note that it is not possible to debug TypeScript directly. <br/> Instead, attach a breakpoint and observe the transpiled Lua code. <br/>
-Note: luabind declared classes and userdata cannot be debugged.
+Additionally, it is not possible to debug luabind declared classes and userdata.

 ## 🧰 Checking game logs

-To enable logging make sure `GameConfig` logging flag is set to true. <br/>
+To enable loggingб make sure the `GameConfig` logging flag is set to true. <br/>

-Following approaches can be used depending on how you run the game:
+Depending on how you run the game, you can use the following approaches to check the logs:

-### Pre-built engine
+### With pre-built engine

-- Make sure you are using custom engine, if no - switch to mixed/release variant: `npm run engine use release`
+- Make sure you are using the custom engine.
+If not, switch to the mixed/release variant:  `npm run engine use release`
-- Make sure you have linked application logs folder with target directory: `npm run link`
+- Link the application logs folder with the target directory: `npm run link`
-- Start game (`npm run start_game`) and check logs files in `target/logs_link` directory
+- Start the game  (`npm run start_game`) and check the log files in `target/logs_link` directory

-### Visual studio custom build
+### With visual studio

 - Just run the project and check `Output` window of application